 catherine joined Watsi on November 24th, 2016.
-Five years ago, catherine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. catherine's most recent donation supported Veronica, a 50-year-old small-scale farmer from Kenya, to fund a thyroidectomy.
+Five years ago, catherine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. catherine's most recent donation supported Bb Lafleur, a newborn baby from Haiti, to fund heart surgery and hopes to continue with his education.

 catherine has funded healthcare for 75 patients in 12 countries.